cpm-128/portfolio-react-router/README.md

 and the title corresponding to the current section is highlighted

 WHEN I click on a navigation title<br>
-THEN I am presented with the corresponding section below the navigation without the page reloading and that title is highlighted
+THEN I am presented with the corresponding section below the navigation and the page loads with the correct URL slug

 WHEN I load the portfolio the first time<br>
 THEN the About Me title and section are selected by default